New airline fees put families last

 “Unbundling can leave customers feeling nickel-and-dimed, but it’s a smart idea in that those looking for perks can have them, absorbing a higher share of the cost,” says commercial pilot and columnist Patrick Smith, author of Ask The Pilot.
 “Is it not better to charge a premium for specific items, not all of which everybody wants, rather than raise prices across the board?”

-Spirit (SAVE.O), best known for its stripped-down fares, has become the poster child for fees.
-Here are some they assess: Reservation booking fee, Unintended Consequences of DOT Regulations fee, a passenger usage fee, a fee for agent printing boarding pass, and a fee for print boarding passes at a kiosk.
+Spirit, best known for its stripped-down fares, has become the poster child for fees.
+Here are some they assess: Reservation booking fee ($10), Unintended Consequences of DOT Regulations fee ($2 each way), a passenger usage fee ($8.99-$16.99 each way), a fee for agent printing boarding pass ($5), and a fee for print boarding passes at a kiosk ($2, starting June 30).

 The planned $100 carry-on fee will apply to those who bring carry-ons to the gate with the hope they’ll get checked for free, something other airlines typically do because too many people are trying to avoid checked baggage charges with carry-ons.